perrutquist/Zeros.jl/README.md

 end
 ```
 Since the two subtypes have the same fields we can write methods for the abstract type, and they will work with either concrete type.

+(Existing functions may require some modifications to work with the `Zero` type.
+In particular, type assertions might be too restrictive.)